 Think of an app as a neutral, digital third party.
 It's more than just a shared calendar; it becomes the single source of truth for your co-parenting life.
 By creating a structured environment, these apps help strip the emotion out of logistical talks, turning potentially tense exchanges into calm, business-like transactions.

-These tools were built from the ground up to solve the unique problems that come with managing parenting schedules for co parenting.
+These tools were built from the ground up to solve the unique problems that come with managing parenting schedules for co-parenting.
 Their entire purpose is to help you and your co-parent stay organized and on the same page.

 Most good co-parenting apps offer a core set of features designed to smooth over the most common friction points.
 As you look at different options, keep an eye out for these game-changers: